The dilemma with traveling

 Most of those who are part of a regular work schedule earn enough money to travel, but often do not have the time.
 However, people who have enough time, e.g. because they are freelancers, do not have the necessary money.
 Incidentally, a dilemma that I see in many areas of our society: some have no money, but time; the other money but no time.

 What to do about this dilemma?
 The answer is simple: be brave, rethink old habits, try new things and develop creative ideas.
 Some even renounce a large part of their possessions and partly also a permanent residence, but they travel around the world.

-Now I can really get a lot out of the thing with minimalism, it could even become a future trend.
-Future researcher Matthias Horx has long predicted that after the “consumer-oriented industrialization phase” there will be a time when there is more inner contemplation and experiences, experiences and personal services are becoming more and more important and we are more willing to spend money on them than on material ones Possession.
+Now I can really get a lot out of minimalism, it could even become a future trend.
+Future researcher Matthias Horx has long predicted that after the “consumer-oriented industrialization phase” a time will come when there will be more inner contemplation and experiences, experiences and personal services will become more and more important and we will be more willing to spend money on them than on material ones Possession.

 The fear of letting go

 And yet: The thought of not having a permanent residence scares many people.
 There's a fear of letting go of things.
 Probably also completely normal and human.
 And maybe worth considering.
 That is exactly why I found the report by media creator Lisa Lubin from Chicago, who had quit her job as a TV producer for her world tour.
 Lisa describes the philosophy behind it as follows: